martindow/dropwizard-hazelcast-session/README.md

 Now visit [http://localhost:8180/](http://localhost:8180/) and you should see "Hello, Somebody!".
 Wonderful.
 Now submit a name using the form and you should be greeted appropriately.
 Reload the page a few times and you'll see the name sticks, as it's being read from the session.

 To really appreciate the magic, however, you need to start a second instance of the server on another port (imagine these two nodes sitting behind a load balancer).
-When you do that Hazelcast will use spot the second instance over multicast and will casually create you a cluster of "Hello, Somebody!" services.
+When you do that Hazelcast will hook up with the second instance over multicast and will casually create you a cluster of "Hello, Somebody!" services.

 So open a second terminal window in the same directory:
   1. `cd dropwizard-hazelcast-session/example-app`